vermin/wazn-rig/README.md

-# XMRig-waznone
+# WAZNRig

-XMRig-waznone is a high performance Wazn (WAZN) CPU miner with official support for Windows and Linux.
+WAZNRig is a high performance Wazn (WAZN) CPU miner with official support for Windows and Linux.
 Originally based on cpuminer-multi with heavy optimizations/rewrites and removing a lot of legacy code, since version 1.0.0 completely rewritten from scratch on C++.

 --miner screenshot link to do!